catsorcerer/tsp-bnb-solver/README.md

-# A complete solution for the Traveling Salesman Problem using the Branch and Bound algorithm with enhanced authentication and user management.
+# An app that solves the traveling salesman problem using the branch and bound method

 ### The solution follows a client-server model:

 ### The FastAPI server ([main.py](main.py)) handles all logic: user authentication, TSP calculations using the Branch and Bound algorithm, and data persistence.
 The console client ([client.py](client.py)) provides an interactive command-line interface for user interaction, sending requests to the server and displaying results.